kubernetes/autoscaler/cluster-autoscaler/integration/usage.md

 	export TARGET_KUBECONFIG=<Path to the kubeconfig file of the Shoot>
 	export CONTROL_KUBECONFIG=<Path to the kubeconfig file of the Seed (or the control plane where the Cluster Autoscaler & Machine deployment objects exists)>
 	export KUBECONFIG=<Path to the kubeconfig file of the Shoot>
-	export VOLUME_ZONE=<zone with zero nodes where the PV needs to be created to perform test>
+	export VOLUME_ZONE=<zone with zero nodes in the worker pool "three-zones" where the PV needs to be created to perform test>
 	export PROVIDER=<aws/gcp/azure/...>
 	```